 So, What’s the Problem?

 The management of liquidity and risk is always near the top of the treasury strategies.
 To maintain constant awareness of the financial health of their enterprise treasurers are required to control liquidity and accept a certain level of.
 The ebb and flow of businesses makes identifying useful patterns and trends difficult.
-Seasonality of cash collections or unpredictable acquisitions adds to the difficulty in cash flow forecasting.
+Seasonality of cash collections or unpredictable acquisitions adds to the difficulty in cash flow forecasting/cash flow predictions.

 Historically the process is long and labor intensive.
 Today’s “do more with less” staffing methodology does not allow us enough time to fine tune the process.
 We often lack systematic ways of identifying the disputes and deductions that contribute to slow or non-paying customers.